 Lots of people suffer with nocturnal leg twitching or muscle spasms when sleeping.
 Supplementing magnesium for muscle spasms has had positive results.
 It has worked particularly well in treating pregnant women and the elderly.
 Supplementing magnesium for muscle spasms could be a good place to start.

 A muscle strain occurs when your muscles over-stretch or tear.
 This kind of injury is quite common, and most frequently happens to:

 - The hamstring

-Straining a muscle can cause it to tighten and/or spasm as well as feel very sore.
-Supplementing transdermal magnesium for muscle spasms, such as bath flakes a magnesium spray, or magnesium oil can help limit any tension by helping the muscle to contract and relax.
+Straining a muscle can cause it to tighten and/or spasm, which feels very sore.
+Supplementing transdermal magnesium for muscle spasms, can help limit any tension by helping the muscle to contract and relax.

-Your magnesium for tension intake depends on two things:
+Your magnesium intake for muscle tension depends on two things:

 - Your diet (dietary magnesium)